tgc-bot/FourAcesContracts/Membership.md

       - *Simple majority:* where just one half (51%) of the votes meets a result (rounded in same way as above.)

-<sup>1</sup> – While people have been named, their employment can be
+<sup>1</sup> – While people have been named, their employment CAN be
 altered without a change to Contract.

 ## Roles within the Casino